serhioms/FastFlow/README.md

 	Max wait 99 tasks
 	Thread pool size 99

-Non-blocking implementations both 1 thread only and couple threads works fine till the end.
+Non-blocking implementations works fine on any pool with greater then 0 available threads.

+Here is 8-threads fast flow log:

 	100 bottles of beer on the wall, 100 bottles of beer.
 	Take one down, pass it around, la, lA, La, LA, 99 bottles of beer on the wall, 99 bottles of beer.